dodycode/nextjs-trpc-boilerplate/README.md

 │   │   │   └── base-repository.ts
 │   │   ├── auth.ts
 │   │   ├── db.ts
+│   ├── trpc/ (trpc-api-caller)
-│   └── env.js (@t3-oss/env-nextjs. please open .env.example for more details)
+│   │   ├── query-client.ts (trpc api caller that will be used in client components) │   │   ├── server.ts (trpc api caller that will be used in server components) │   │   └── react.tsx (trpc global provider that will be called on next js layout) │   └── env.js (@t3-oss/env-nextjs. please open .env.example for more details)
 ├── drizzle/
 │   └── generated-sql-file